 4 – miserable masquerade -Re:andante-

-For this release, Makoto Furukawa seemed to have re-recorded or have the vocals polished from his debut single, miserable masquerade.
+For this release, Makoto Furukawa seemed to have re-recorded or had the vocals polished from his debut single, miserable masquerade.

 miserable masquerade -Re:andante- is an up-tempo, hard-hitting be-bop jazz tune.

 The instrumental starts off slowly, with a delicate piano melody setting a quiet, relaxing tone to this song however, as soon as the intro transitions into the verses, there’s an explosion of colors, rhythms, and melodies to explore.

 In the good old fashion of be-bop jazz, the complete focus was put on its fast tempo and the mix of intricate melodies that are as chaotic as they are in harmony with themselves.